YaroslavaSabitova/parallax-example/README.md

 ----------------

 Parallax effect project without libraries and plugins.
+Made different CSS and JS-animations, and adaptive page for small screen resolutions without figma layout.

 This project is made with [Gulp](https://gulpjs.com/) toolkit and [npm](https://www.npmjs.com/) packages, where:
 * styles are written in components of SCSS code that has compiled and minified in CSS;